koengr/QCforBusiness/_applications/chemistry.md

 efficient way, without high temperatures or high pressure.
 It would be extremely valuable to copy this trick.

-To imitate the bacteria, we need to better understand a particular substance, the FeMo cofactor (short: FeMoco), which acts as a catalytic active site during ammonia production.
+To imitate bacteria, we need to better understand a particular substance, the FeMo cofactor (short: FeMoco), which acts as a catalytic active site during ammonia production.
 A perfect simulation of FeMoco is not possible on classical computers, as the structure of roughly 120